• facebook

 6. Now, your emails and attachment files are ransomware protected.

-We trust that you have gained insights into advanced security services offered by Microsoft 365.
-For enduring data security, users should regularly back up their Microsoft 365 data.
+We hope you have learned some advanced security services provided by the Microsoft 365.
+To have permanent security for the Microsoft 365 data, users can perform regular backups of its data.
 We make it easy for our users with the Kernel Office 365 Backup & Restore solution, allows Office 365 data backup efficiently.